-The Energy Act 2011 creates a new financing framework to enable the provision of fixed improvements to the energy efficiency of households and non-domestic properties, funded by a charge on energy bills that avoids the need for consumers to pay upfront costs.
+The Energy Act 2011 created a new financing framework to enable the provision of fixed improvements to the energy efficiency of households and non-domestic properties, funded by a charge on energy bills that avoids the need for consumers to pay upfront costs.
 The scheme was closed to new applicants in 2015, DECC Green Deal information found here.

 Electricity Market Reform (EMR) / Contracts for Difference (CfDs)